-Inventory is valued at cost using the first-in, first-out (FIFO) method (or weighted average)(9).
+Inventory is valued at cost using the FICO method.
 The consumption method of inventory is used, which charges inventory as an expenditure when it is consumed.
 A portion of fund balance, representing inventory, is considered Nonspendable.
-(Such reserves for inventory indicate that a portion of net current assets is set aside to replace or increase the inventory.)
+Such reserves for inventory indicate that a portion of net current assets is set aside to replace or increase the inventory.
 USDA commodity inventory consists of food donated by the United States Department of Agriculture.
 It is valued at the prices paid by the USDA for the commodities.